bg-write/candyfloss-flask/README.md

 ]
 ```

-REFACTORING NOTES: Since deploying this app, I've refactored this step to include an "Outlet" class to better abstract the structure and abilities of a publication. `p4k.py` displays how this process began, and `p4k_class.py` shows how this process has evolved.
+REFACTORING NOTES: Since deploying this app, I've refactored this step to include an "Outlet" class to better abstract the structure and abilities of a publication. `p4k.py` displays how this process began. `p4k_class.py` shows how this process has evolved.
 Future work will include ways to take more advantage of class methods to simplify repeating logic.
-It also can be challenging when information is missing (mostly from publications not crediting their authors) or isn't formatted like most RSS feeds.
+It also can be challenging when information is missing, mostly from publications not crediting their authors, or isn't formatted like most RSS feeds.
 The most common examples of the latter involves time and dates, which I clean up and standardize using Python's `datetime` functionality.

 ### 3) Combine the Feeds into THE Feed

-In `app.py`, I import all the publication feeds, combine them into one feed, and then use a sorting function to order this new feed by each link's date, and slice away any publication links after a set number (which, for now, is 50).
+In `app.py`, I import all the publication feeds, combine them into one feed, and then use a sorting function to order this new feed by each link's date, and slice away any publication links after a set number (which for now is 50).
 This cleaned-up feed is then rendered into my main app route, along with the current date at any given time.

 ```python
 # combining our feeds